parsaghaffari/browserbee/ARCHITECTURE.md

 ### Agent Module

 The Agent Module is responsible for processing user instructions and executing browser automation tasks.
-It has been refactored into a modular component structure for improved maintainability:
+It consists of a few sub-modules:

 - **agent/AgentCore.ts**: Main agent class that coordinates all components
 - **agent/TokenManager.ts**: Token estimation and message history trimming